How to Use CHOOSE to Sum or Average Cell Ranges and Replace Nested IF Statements in Excel 2007 and Excel 2010

 Now that we have shown how to use CHOOSE to select an item from a list and also how to use it in conjunction with other functions such as SUM, we will illustrate how to use it to replace nested IF statements and also how to use it with Combo boxes.

-For this example, I will use the panel I made for the hub I wrote on how to create a Mortgage calculator.
-It used a range of functions including PMT, PPMT, IPMT and ABS as well as also using Combo boxes to allow users of my spreadsheet to select their interest rate and mortgage length from a drop down list and have their repayments automatically calculated.
-That hub can be found here:
+For this example, I will use the panel I made from an article I wrote on how to create a Mortgage calculator.
+It used a range of functions including PMT, PPMT, IPMT and ABS as well as also using Combo boxes to allow users of my spreadsheet to select their interest rate and mortgage length from a drop-down list and have their repayments automatically calculated.

 - We are interested in this case in the Interest Rate that the user selects from the Combo box in cell F18.

 - This Combo box allows the user to select from a list (the Combo Box uses the data contained in cells P2 to P16 to populate the drop-down)